SteelCompendium/data-rules-md-dse/Abilities/Talent/1st-Level Features/Materialize.md

   scc:
     - mcdm.heroes.v1:feature.ability.talent.1st-level-feature:materialize
   scdc:
-    - 1.1.1:13.2.1.1:03
+    - 1.1.1:11.2.1.1:03
   source: mcdm.heroes.v1
   target: One creature or object
   type: feature/ability/talent/1st-level-feature
 effects:
   - roll: Power Roll + Reason
-    t1: 3 + R damage
+    tier1: 3 + R damage
-    t2: 5 + R damage
+    tier2: 5 + R damage
-    t3: 8 + R damage
+    tier3: 8 + R damage
+  - name: Effect
-  - effect: A worthless size 1M object drops onto the target to deal the damage, then rolls into an adjacent unoccupied space of your choice.
+    effect: A worthless size 1M object drops onto the target to deal the damage, then rolls into an adjacent unoccupied space of your choice.
 The object is made of wood, stone, or metal (your choice).
-    name: Effect
+  - name: Strained
-  - effect: The object explodes after the damage is dealt, and each creature adjacent to the target takes damage equal to your Reason score.
+    effect: The object explodes after the damage is dealt, and each creature adjacent to the target takes damage equal to your Reason score.
 You also take damage equal to your Reason score that can't be reduced in any way.
-    name: Strained
 ```